LORD-MicroStrain/ROS2_MSCL/README.md

     ros2 topic list

-This driver implements a lifecycle node.
-Upon running, the node will be in the unconfigured state.
+This driver is implemented as a lifecycle node.
+Upon running, the node will be in the unconfigured state and no interaction has occurred with the device.
 The node must be transitioned as follows for data to be available:

-- transition to configure state: $ ros2 lifecycle set /gx5 configure
+- transition to configure state:

+        ros2 lifecycle set /gx5 configure

-- transition to active state: $ ros2 lifecycle set /gx5 activate
+- transition to active state:

+        ros2 lifecycle set /gx5 activate

 You can stop data from streaming by putting the device into the "deactivate" state.
 Both the "cleanup" and "shutdown" states will disconnect from the device and close the raw data log file (if enabled.)